Triumvirate: Ancient China

-During the Han Dynasty (202 BCE – 220 CE), statesmen Huo Guang (d.
-68 BCE), Jin Midi (d.
-86 BCE), and Shangguan Jie 上官桀 (d.
-80 BCE) formed a triumvirate following the death of Emperor Wu of Han (r.
-141–87 BCE) and the installation of the child emperor Zhao.

-Despite the Three Excellencies—including the Chancellor, Imperial Secretary, and irregularly the Grand Commandant—representing the most senior ministerial positions of state, this triumvirate was supported by the economic technocrat and Imperial Secretary Sang Hongyang (d.
-80 BCE), their political lackey.
-The acting Chancellor Tian Qianqiu was also easily swayed by the decisions of the triumvirate.
+Despite the Three Excellencies—including the Grand chancellor, Grand Secretariat, and irregularly, the Grand Commandant—representing the most senior ministerial positions of state, this triumvirate was supported by the economic technocrat and imperial secretary Sang Hongyang (d.
+80 BCE), their political ally.
+The acting chancellor, Tian Qianqiu, was also easily swayed by the decisions of the triumvirate.

-The Three Excellencies existed in Western Han (202 BCE – 9 CE) as the Chancellor, Imperial Secretary, and Grand Commandant, but the Chancellor was viewed as senior to the Imperial Secretary while the post of Grand Commandant was vacant for most of the dynasty.
-After Emperor Guangwu established the Eastern Han (25–220 CE), the Grand Commandant was made a permanent official while the Minister over the Masses replaced the Chancellor and the Minister of Works replaced the Imperial Secretary.
-Unlike the three high officials in Western Han when the Chancellor was senior to all, these new three senior officials had equal censorial and advisory powers.
-When a young or weak-minded emperor ascended to the throne, these Three Excellencies could dominate the affairs of state.
+The Three Excellencies existed in Western Han (202 BCE – 9 CE) as the Grand Chancellor, Grand Secretariat, and Grand Commandant, but the Grand Chancellor was viewed as senior to the Grand Secretariat while the post of Grand Commandant was vacant for most of the dynasty.
+After Emperor Guangwu established the Eastern Han (25–220 CE), the Grand Commandant was made a permanent official while the Minister over the Masses replaced the Grand Chancellor and the Minister of Works replaced the Grand Secretariat.
+Unlike the three high officials in Western Han when the Grand Chancellor was senior to all, these new three senior officials had equal censorial and advisory powers.
+When a young or weak-minded emperor ascended to the throne, these Three Excellencies could dominate state affairs.
 There were also other types of triumvirates during the Eastern Han; for example, at the onset of the reign of Emperor Ling of Han (r.
-168–189), the General-in-Chief Dou Wu (d.
+168–189), the General-in-chief Dou Wu (d.
 168), the Grand Tutor Chen Fan (d.
 168), and another prominent statesman Hu Guang (91–172) formed a triumvirate nominally in charge of the Privy Secretariat, when in fact it was a regent triumvirate that was overseeing the affairs of state and Emperor Ling.

 Hinduism

-In Hinduism, the gods Brahma, Vishnu and Shiva form the triumvirate Trimurti, where they each represent the balancing forces of creation, preservation, and destruction, respectively.
+In Hinduism, the gods Brahma, Vishnu, and Shiva form the theological triumvirate of the Trimurti, representing the balanced forces of creation, preservation, and destruction, respectively.
 Their female counterparts and consorts, the goddesses Saraswati, Lakshmi and Parvati, make up the parallel Tridevi.

 Pagaruyuang

-Triumvirates during the Pagaruyuang era in the Minangkabau Highlands were known as Rajo Tigo Selo, or "the three reigning kings."
+Triumvirates during the Pagaruyung era in the Minangkabau Highlands were known as Rajo Tigo Selo, or "the three reigning kings."
 The Rajo Tigo Selo was descended from the same line in the same dynasty and ruled at the same reigning time.
 It consisted of three kings, the Rajo Alam who ruled the government and diplomatic affairs, the Rajo Adaik who ruled the customs and the Rajo Ibadaik who acted as a Grand Mufti.

-Rome
+Ancient Rome

 During the Roman Republic, triumviri (or tresviri) were special commissions of three men appointed for specific administrative tasks apart from the regular duties of Roman magistrates.